adonisjs/v5-docs/content/api/validator/rules/before.md

 }
 ```

 The `rules.before` method accepts a **duration** and the **offset** for the duration.
 Following are some of the examples for the same.
-You can use the Typescript intellisense to discover rest of the available offsets.
+You can use the TypeScript intellisense to discover rest of the available offsets.

 ```ts
 rules.before(2, 'days')